wprig/wprig/README.md

 }
 ```

-### Gulp process
+### Build process

-WP Rig uses a [Gulp 4](https://gulpjs.com/) (Gulp 5 support coming soon) build process to generate and optimize the code
+WP Rig uses a fast end efficient build process to generate and optimize the code
 for the theme.
+[Gulp 5](https://gulpjs.com/), [Lightning CSS](https://lightningcss.dev/), and [esbuid](https://esbuild.github.io/) are mainly used to provide the underlying functionality.
 All development is done in the `wp-rig` development theme.
 Feel free to edit any `.php` files.
-Asset
-files (CSS, JavaScript and images) are processed by gulp.
 You should only edit the source asset files in the following
 locations:

-- CSS: `assets/css/src`
+- CSS: `assets/css/src` (Processed by Lightning CSS)
-- JavaScript: `assets/js/src`
+- JavaScript/Typescript: `assets/js/src` (Processed by esbuild)
-- images: `assets/images/src`
+- images: `assets/images/src` (Processed by Gulp)

 For more information about the Gulp processes, what processes are available, and how to run them individually, visit
 the [Gulp Wiki page](https://github.com/wprig/wprig/wiki/Gulp).